-Position: Anna Lee Van Buren Chair in Clarinet; Coordinator of Winds and Percussion; Professor, Clarinet
+Position: Anna Lee van Buren Endowed Chair in Clarinet; Coordinator of Winds and Percussion; Professor, Clarinet

 Location: Armstrong Hall, Room 17

 Employed Since: 2007

 American clarinetist Garrick Zoeter’s passionate and exciting way with the clarinet has been acknowledged around the world.
 The Clarinet recently described his playing as “remarkable, his tone is beautiful and he shows complete mastery of all the technical demands and effects that are required of this piece, His artistry and virtuosity are compelling.
 This is one of the finest clarinet performances I have reviewed.”
 While the Washington Post recently described a recent performance of his as “an utterly commanding performance, technically superb and radiant with otherworldly majesty all played with exceptional insight.”